edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-12-12-benefits-of-blended-learning.md

 related: false
 ---

-Chances are good that your memories of learning anything as a child are dominated by rows of desks and, depending on your generation, endless worksheets or boring, cookie-cutter activities online.
+Chances are good that your memories of learning anything as a child are dominated by rows of desks and, depending on your generation, endless worksheets or boring, cookie-cutter activities on the computer.
 It’s also a good chance that when they hear the word “training,” many of your employees are remembering the same type of scenario.
 But it doesn’t have to be that way.
 There are many benefits of blended learning in the workplace.
 Here are eight of the best.

 ## What is blended learning?

 Blended learning combines traditional, instructor-led learning with independent computer-based learning.
 It's not a new concept in education, but it provides a welcome and sometimes much-needed antidote to a recent approach to training that's only focused on computers.

 Instead, it simply blends the best of both approaches.

 ### Blended learning vs traditional learning